4Sharif/Digital-Manager/README.md

-# Employee Management System
+# Digital Management

-This Employee Management System is a Java-based desktop application built with Swing that allows users to manage employee records.
+This management system is a Java-based desktop application built with Swing that allows users to store and manipulate employee records.
 Designed as a CRUD system, the application is ideal for small businesses or teams that need a lightweight, local employee record manager.

 ## Features